-The custodian bank may delegate the safekeeping of the fund assets to third-party custodians and collective securities depositaries in Switzerland or abroad, provided this is in the interests of efficient safekeeping.
-In relation to financial instruments, the investment fund's assets may only be transferred to regulated third-party custodians or collective securities depositaries.
-This does not apply to mandatory safekeeping at a location where the transfer to regulated third-party custodians and collective securities depositaries is not possible, in particular due to mandatory legal provisions or to the investment product's modalities.

-The use of third-party custodians and collective securities depositaries means that deposited securities are no longer owned solely by the fund management company, which instead becomes only a co-owner.
-Moreover, if the third-party custodians and collective securities depositaries are not regulated, they are unlikely to meet the requirements placed on Swiss banks in organizational terms.
+The custodian bank may appoint third-party and collective custodians in Switzerland and abroad if this is in the interest of proper custody.
+Financial instruments may be transferred as described in the previous paragraph solely to regulated third-party custodians or collective securities depositories.
+This does not apply to necessary custody in a place where transfer to regulated third-party custodians or collective securities depositories is not possible, such as for reasons of mandatory legal provisions or the particular terms of the investment product.
+The use of third-party custodians and collective securities depositories means that deposited securities are no longer owned solely by the fund management company, which instead becomes merely a co-owner.
+Furthermore, if the third-party custodians and collective securities depositories are not regulated, they would not be able to satisfy the requirements imposed on Swiss banks in organisational terms.

-The custodian bank is liable for damage caused by the agent unless it can prove that it applied the degree of due diligence with regard to the selection, instruction and monitoring required in the given circumstances.

-The custodian bank is registered with the US tax authorities as a Reporting Financial Institution under Model 2 IGA in the sense of Sections 1471 - 1474 of the U.S. Internal Revenue Code (Foreign Account Tax Compliance Act, including the corresponding decrees, "FATCA").
+The custodian bank is liable for damages caused by the agent unless it can prove that it applied the degree of due diligence with regard to the selection, instruction and monitoring required in the given circumstances.
+The custodian bank is registered with the US tax authorities as a Participating Foreign Financial Institution within the meaning of Sections 1471-1474 of the US Internal Revenue Code (Foreign Account Tax Compliance Act, including the related "FATCA" ordinance).